LMacPhail/ford-fulkerson/README.md

-# Aniamtion of the ford-fulkerson algorithm
+# Animation of the ford-fulkerson algorithm